Dancer Basic Guide

 Use the appropriate Dexterity potion at 1.5 seconds left.

-Instantly afterward, use Standard Finish before going into the Technical Step.
+After pressing Standard Finish you should immediately go into the Technical Step.

 Use all four steps and do Technical Finish, weaving in Devilment.
-Use Starfall Dance, weaving in Flourish and Fan Dance III.
+Use Tillana, weaving in Flourish.

-Next, use Tillana, weaving in Fan Dance IV.
+Next, use Dance of the Dawn, weaving in Fan Dance III.

 Now this is where RNG starts to factor in.
 From here on out, focus on spending all your Fan Dance I’s and their corresponding Fan Dance III’s whilst preventing Esprit from overcapping by using Saber Dance as much as possible.
-Once you’re out of Esprit, use up your Fountainfall and Reverse Cascade procs.
-If you run out of all of the above with at least five seconds left in Technical Finish, use Standard Step.
+The first chance you get you should use your Starfall Dance as it expires when your Devilment buff expires.
+Beyond that you want to use Last Dance and Saber Dance as much as possible and only use the Fountainfall and Reverse Cascade procs (in that order) if you do not have enough Esprit for Saber Dance or Last Dance available.

 If due to Standard Step drifting (not using it on cooldown immediately as it becomes available), your Standard Step comes off cooldown less than six seconds before Technical Step, then hold the ability.
 It’s more important to perfectly align your Technical Step than it is to keep your Standard Step on cooldown.

 It is worth noting that the opener and two-minute burst are the most difficult parts of the rotation.
 It is recommended to practice the opener several times before stepping further into the rotation.
-You can do so at the Stone, Sea, Sky dummies or any training dummies in housing districts.
-Dancer’s opener is a lot less wild if you do it without an active Dance Partner.
-Therefore, when practicing the opener, it’s wise to ask a friend to do so with you.
-For further practice in an eight player setting, consider trying content such as normal raids.
+You can do so at the Stone, Sea, Sky dummies or any training dummies, you can also use Diamond Weapon EX solo so that you can jump off the edge when you finish the opener.
+Dancer’s opener is a lot less wild if you do it without an active Dance Partner and party providing you Esprit.
+Therefore, when practicing the opener, it’s probably more beneficial to do so in an eight player setting, consider trying content such as normal raids.

 Gearing and Melding